yardstick17/convnets-keras/README.md

 >>>synset_to_dfs_ids("n04576211")
 [670, 870, 880, 444, 671, 565, 705, 428, 791, 561, 757, 829, 866, 847, 547, 820, 408, 573, 575, 803, 407, 436, 468, 511, 609, 627, 656, 661, 751, 817, 665, 555, 569, 717, 864, 867, 675, 734, 656, 586, 847, 802, 660, 603, 612, 690]
 ```

+## Credits
+* For the AlexNet network, we have adapted the weights that can be found here :
+Taylor, Graham; Ding, Weiguang, 2015-03, <i>"Theano-based large-scale visual recognition with multiple GPUs"</i>, <a href="http://hdl.handle.net/10864/10911">hdl:10864/10911</a> University of Guelph Research Data Repository

+* For the VGG networks, we have adapted the code released by baraldilorenzo here : https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3
+We changed it to have the "heatmap" option, and we modified the weights in the same way.